Tranks27/betfairBot/README.md

 $ virtualenv venv
 ```
 3. Follow this link to create a self-signed certificate for Betfair: https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Non-Interactive+%28bot%29+login
+- Include the generated certificate in a folder /betfairBot/certs/ .
 4. Install all those modules in the requirements.txt
 ```
 $ pip3 install -r requirements.txt